ericlee1778/writing/english/Learning Note - 'See You in Seven Years' series (from Li Xiaolai)/Being Genuine.md

-# Take off your mask, are you willing to face your true self?
+# Take off your mask!
+Are you willing to face your true self?

 Concept of this chapter: Being genuine